sampras46/DataPreprocessingSVMModeling/README.md

 # DataPreprocessingSVMModeling
-This project applies data preprocessing, normalization, and classification techniques using R.
+This project applies data preprocessing, normalization, and classification techniques using R. It explores visualizations, transformations, and SVM modeling on bank and Star Wars datasets.
+It includes grid search, PCA, and gender prediction, followed by housing data classification and cross-validation techniques to assess model performance and improve predictive accuracy.